awsdocs/amazon-fsx-lustre-user-guide/doc_source/tag-resources.md

 Tags enable you to categorize your AWS resources in different ways, for example, by purpose, owner, or environment\.
 For example, you could define a set of tags for your account's Amazon FSx for Lustre file systems that helps you track each instance's owner and stack level\.

 We recommend that you devise a set of tag keys that meets your needs for each resource type\.
 Using a consistent set of tag keys makes it easier for you to manage your resources\.
 You can search and filter the resources based on the tags you add\.
-For more information about how to implement an effective resource tagging strategy, see the AWS whitepaper [Tagging Best Practices](https://docs.aws.amazon.com/whitepapers/latest/tagging-best-practices/welcome.html)\.

 Tags don't have any semantic meaning to Amazon FSx and are interpreted strictly as a string of characters\.
 Also, tags are not automatically assigned to your resources\.
 You can edit tag keys and values, and you can remove tags from a resource at any time\.
 You can set the value of a tag to an empty string, but you can't set the value of a tag to null\.
 If you add a tag that has the same key as an existing tag on that resource, the new value overwrites the old value\.
 If you delete a resource, any tags for the resource are also deleted\.